1 Bg 11-1972: The Universal Form

 > literature.
 One can perform penance in accordance with

-> As far as charity is concerned, it is plain
+> the full moon).
+As far as charity is concerned, it is plain

 > that charity should be given to the devotees of Krsna who